Syrian civil war: Socioeconomic background

 Socioeconomic inequality increased significantly after free market policies were initiated by Hafez al-Assad in his later years, and it accelerated after Bashar al-Assad came to power.
 With an emphasis on the service sector, these policies benefited a minority of the nation's population, mostly people who had connections with the government, and members of the Sunni merchant class of Damascus and Aleppo.
-In 2010, Syria's nominal GDP per capita was only $2,834, comparable to Sub-Saharan African countries such as Nigeria and far lower than its neighbors such as Lebanon, with an annual growth rate of 3.39%, below most other developing countries.
+In 2010, Syria's nominal GDP per capita was only $2,834, comparable to sub-Saharan African countries such as Nigeria and far lower than its neighbors such as Lebanon, with an annual growth rate of 3.39%, below most other developing countries.

 The country also faced particularly high youth unemployment rates.
-At the start of the war, discontent against the government was strongest in Syria's poor areas, predominantly among conservative Sunnis.
+At the start of the war, discontent with the government was strongest in Syria's poor areas, predominantly among conservative Sunnis.
 These included cities with high poverty rates, such as Daraa and Homs, and the poorer districts of large cities.